-Heather Locklear’s Mugshot Photo Released As Boyfriend Arrested For DUI Same Night Reports ‘TMZ’
+Heather Locklear’s Mugshot Photo Released As Boyfriend Is Arrested For DUI, Reports ‘TMZ’

 “My favorite person on earth.
 40 years later,” Heather caption the picture.

 This is not the first time that the couple has fought with each other.
 According to Radar Online, Locklear and Heisser got into another fight with one another this past August.
-A source told the news outlet that it was a “knock-down”, “drag-out brawl” and that Heather was in a violent rage.
-Obviously, the pair reconciled.
+A source told the news outlet that it was a “knock-down,” “drag-out brawl” and that Heather was in a violent rage.
+Apparently, the pair reconciled.

 Multiple reports say that Heather’s family is very worried about her and they’d like her to go back to rehab to address her ongoing issues.